Our research

 Bisalloy, Roobuck, Baosteel, HBIS, Komatsu, Top Iron and Australia L&Y.

-Researchers: Key CIs from Deakin, UNSW, and UOW and 1 HDR
+Researchers: Key CIs from Deakin, UNSW, and UOW and 1 HDR student

-Industry Partners: PIs from Roobuck and Bisalloy
+Industry partners: PIs from Roobuck and Bisalloy

-Researchers: CIs from WSU and UOW and 1 HDR
+Researchers: CIs from WSU and UOW and 1 HDR student

-Industry Partners: PI from Bisalloy, Baosteel, and HBIS
+Industry partners: PI from Bisalloy, Baosteel, and HBIS

-Researchers: CIs from UOW, UNSW, and 1 HDR
+Researchers: CIs from UOW, UNSW, and 1 HDR student

-Industry Partners: PIs from Komatsu, Top Iron, and Australia L&Y
+Industry partners: PIs from Komatsu, Top Iron, and Australia L&Y

-Researchers: 1 ICPD and 3 HDRs
+Researchers: 1 ICPD and 3 HDR students

 Advanced simulation and manufacturing innovation